cancerevo/website/content/authors/McFarland/_index.md

 ---

+Chris began doing scientific research, at the age of 16, in the lab of [Dr. Randall Morse](https://www.wadsworth.org/senior-staff/randall-morse).
+He then attended the University of Rochester, graduating with B.S. degrees in Biochemistry and Physics, and continued his passion for research in the [Dumont Lab](https://www.urmc.rochester.edu/people/20969202-mark-e-dumont).

 As a graduate student under the guidance of Prof. [Leonid Mirny](http://mirnylab.mit.edu/), Chris argued that tumors harbor many 'deleterious passenger' mutations that are harmful to cancer cells, yet nevertheless accumulate and alter progression.
 These mutations may be exploitable by both future and existing therapies.

 Working with [Dmitri Petrov](http://petrov.stanford.edu/) and [Monte Winslow](https://med.stanford.edu/winslowlab.html) at Stanford University as a Postdoc,